Best Bond ETFs to Buy Now

 - Expenses: 0.14%

-The iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD) takes a different approach than many other fixed-income funds featured here by carving out government bonds altogether.
-This allows investors seeking out the best bond ETFs to turn up the yield without taking on an inordinate amount of risk.
+The iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD) takes a different approach compared to the other fixed-income funds featured here by carving out government bonds altogether.

 Specifically, LQD owns debt instruments solely from companies with strong credit ratings that are BBB or above.
-Think familiar names like Dow Jones stocks UnitedHealth Group (UNH) and Verizon Communications (VZ) or tech giant Oracle (ORCL) to name a few.
+Think familiar names like financial sector heavyweight and top holding JPMorgan Chase & Co (JPM) as well as its fellow Dow Jones stocks UnitedHealth Group (UNH) and Verizon Communications (VZ) and tech giant Oracle (ORCL).

 These are world-class organizations that aren't at risk of imminent failure or short-term disruptions by the latest headlines or fads.
 This means they are very likely to make good on their debts.